 Secondly, I have been looking after myself a lot more lately, just through simple things such as making sure I get to bed at a reasonable time.
 I used to struggle to switch off at night, I would sit in the lounge with my laptop in front of the TV until I was too tired to do anymore, now I do any work on my laptop in the study, that way the work doesn’t go on endlessly, I am encouraged to wrap it up so that I can actually go and relax properly in the lounge before bed.
 I aim for 1-2 hours before bed of no technology time, with no plans, just winding down, reading, painting my nails, doing whatever I fancy really.
 I’ve also started listening to guided meditations before bed and they have really improved my quality of sleep!
 In addition to this, I have been making more of an effort with my appearance now that I have to get out and about more to do the school run, and just by making yourself feel like you look better, you feel better, it’s a great mood booster.

 Last but by no means least, I’ve been attending face to face counselling for a little while now, I had telephone counselling earlier in the year which really helped me to get out of a dark place, however this time it has been pivotal in improving my overall mood and mental wellbeing.
 Quite a few sessions into my latest round of counselling something just clicked, it was something which no one could have done for me nor could I have forced it, it happened because the time was right and I believe it indicates that I am ready to start healing now.
 If you’re wondering what on earth I’m rambling on about here, well the main topic in my counselling sessions would often be my parents’ divorce, everything kept coming back to my childhood, and I couldn’t understand why over 10 years later I still couldn’t shift it from my mind.
 Basically, everything went downhill after my parents’ divorce, my relationship with both of my parents broke down and the repercussions left me with a whole load of unresolved pain, I’ve written about what I went through in more detail here.
-With my counsellors help I have been able to start making sense of things, I had been confused for a long time as to why I was left to feel the way I did, because I could never imagine letting my children feel unloved, but I realise that my parents did not intend for me to feel this way.
-My parents weren’t mentally abusive, they just weren’t bothered, or at least that’s how it felt.
-As I’ve said in a previous post I was just the leftovers of a once intact marriage, they were distracted in rebuilding their separate lives, and I was left to it, from the tender age of 9.
-My counsellor told me that it’s because I now have children myself that it has come back to bite me, she also said that the fact I felt emotionally abandoned and unloved as a child has left me with attachment disorders which could possibly be contributory factors as to why I struggle with anxiety and depression.
+With my counsellors help I have been able to start making sense of things as I had been confused for a long time as to why I felt the way I did, and she also explained that it was likely that it’s because I have now had children of my own that it had come back to bite me.

 So there you have it, a little life update.
-Remember, no matter how dark it gets, there is always light at the end of the tunnel xo
+Remember, no matter how dark it gets, there is always light at the end of the tunnel.